 Visitor and public safety is always Parks Canada’s first priority.
 Staff will make every effort to minimize the effects of this program on the experience you have in the park during autumn and winter seasons.

-What you need to know prior to your visit to Terra Nova National Park this autumn & winter:
+What you need to know prior to your visit to Terra Nova National Park this autumn and winter:

-The moose population reduction will take place between September 12, 2015 and January 31, 2016.
-This ensures that the peak visitor season is avoided.
+The Moose Population Reduction will take place between September 10, 2016 and January 29th, 2017.
+These dates ensure that the peak visitor season is avoided.

-- The Moose Management Area encompasses most of the park, allows for shared access.
+Starting this year, The Moose Management Area, which encompasses most of the park, allows for shared access.
 Shared access ensures that our most utilized hiking trails and facilities are available for visitor use and enjoyment, as well as hunting.
 Visitors and hunters must wear blaze orange when hiking trails or hunting in the park.

 The following areas are open to visitors and closed to hunting for the entire hunting season (red-shaded areas on map):

 The following trails are open to visitors and closed to hunting until October 24th, at which time they will become shared access areas (Zone 2 on map, orange-shaded):